-1 Currently in our school, approximately 33% of pupils who are eligible for the PPG also have special educational needs.
-This is an increase on the previous year and we are aware that the comorbidity makes these pupils particularly vulnerable.
+Challenge number Detail of challenge 1 Currently in our school, approximately 34% of pupils who are eligible for the PPG also have special educational needs.
+This is consistent with the previous year.
 This increases their personal risk of low attainment and progress, even when allowing for the priority focus they are given by all members of the school community.
 2 Pupils who are eligible for the PPG may also have experience of early life trauma/ adverse childhood experiences which could impact readiness to learn and /or focus and attention.
-We have welcomed several refugee families into school this year, as well as an increased number of non -refugee children who fall into this category.
+17% of our PPG pupils are either currently looked after or are post looked after children.
+The school is working closely with social care and The Virtual School to meet academic, social, emotional and holistic needs.
+We have welcomed several refugee families into school this year, as well as an increased number of non-refugee children who fall into this category.
 3 Parental engagement and capacity to support learning beyond school, within PPG families, may be limited, particularly in comparison to the interventions and enhanced experiences that are provided by many families within the school demographic.
-This is likely to be further impacted by the current cost of living crisis.
-4 Pupils eligible for PPG are at higher risk of not experiencing the advantages afforded by language rich homes, where incidental higher-level vocabulary is heard and read.33% of all PPG pupils are also categorised as having English as an additional language.
-5 We include pupils who are in local authority care; this is identified as the highest area of need for PPG pupils.
-The school is working closely with social care and The Virtual School to meet academic, social emotional and holistic needs.
+The cultural capital gap is big between our PPG and non PPG families.
+4 Pupils eligible for PPG are at higher risk of not experiencing the advantages afforded by language rich homes, where incidental higher-level vocabulary is heard and read.
+38% of all PPG pupils are also categorised as multilingual.